-Slate offers eight (8) weeks of parental leave at full pay for bonding.
+Slate offers thirteen (13) weeks of parental leave at full pay for bonding.
 Birth parents, adoptive parents, foster parents, and parents welcoming a child born through surrogacy are eligible for the benefit.
 New parents may take leave all at once after the child's arrival or in no less than daily increments over the course of twelve (12) months after the birth or adoption of the child.
+If the Employer extends parental leave for non-union employees, the Bargaining Unit shall be included.